Esteban-J/Proyecto_parcial_2/README.md

 # Proyecto del Segundo Parcial

 Owr project is a website called ¨Automax¨ which offers car rental services.
-The website consist of 4 webpages containing diverse information like contact information and the cars avaiable for rent.
+The website consist of 4 webpages containing diverse information like contact information and the cars available for rent.

 ## Getting Started

-To get the sourc code files from this project in your local machine you can click the following link https://github.com/Esteban-J/Proyecto_parcial_2/archive/refs/heads/main.zip
+To get the source code files from this project in your local machine you can click the following link https://github.com/Esteban-J/Proyecto_parcial_2/archive/refs/heads/main.zip

 ### Prerequisites